tuoitho/Do-An-AI/README.md

 ⏳ It may take some time to wake it up if it is sleeping.

-The web application has been deployed here: [link](https://ttt-game.streamlit.app/)

-It will take some time to wake it up, if it is sleeping.

 🔧 Setup Instructions
 Option 1: Use the Deployed Web Application